From Titleist to Nike to TaylorMade, with a few other bits and bobs along the way. We look at Tiger Woods' golf gear down the years...

 Woods tweeted an image of his new TaylorMade ‘TW-Phase 1’ blades prior to the Wells Fargo Championship in May.

-The 14-time major winner is no longer using his TGR blades and is instead using his first set of TaylorMade irons since signing with the company in early 2017.
+It was his first set of TaylorMade irons since signing with the company in early 2017.

 Related: Tiger Woods’ Masters winning clubs